async-profiler/async-profiler/README.md

 It might be needed to install the package with OpenJDK debug symbols.
 See [Allocation profiling](#allocation-profiling) for details.

-Note that allocation profiling is not supported on JVMs other than HotSpot, e.g. Zing.

 ```
 VMStructs unavailable.
 Unsupported JVM?
 ```